jvarsl/codewars-kata-exporter/README.md

 ___
 ## How to install

-First off, you need to have [Python 3](https://www.python.org/download/releases/3.0/) installed in your machine.
+First off, you need to have [Python 3](https://www.python.org/downloads/) installed in your machine.
 Then install all python dependencies required:

-`$ pip3 install -r requirements.txt`
+`pip install -r requirements.txt`

-To use Selenium you need to install a webdriver to interface with a specific browser.
-The browser I have chosen to use in the script was Chrome, thus you can download it [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+To use Selenium you need to place chromedriver.exe file in the same folder as fetch_source.py and enable WebGL in chrome://flags/.
+The browser used in this script was Chrome, thus you can download it [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).

-Place chromedriver.exe file in the same folder as fetch_source.py and enable WebGL in chrome://flags/.

 ___
 ## How to run

+#### Step 1

 Before executing the script, it is necessary to fill some information in `setup.json`: